 Of course, I was there to dive and thus accepted with enthusiasm.

-- Well, it is foreseen around 2 o’clock the dive supervisor will tell you what there is to do.
+- Well, it is foreseen around 2:00 PM the dive supervisor will tell you what there is to do.

-- In the meantime you can already choose you a diving suit.
+- In the meantime you can already choose yourself a diving suit.

 At shift change, I met the other members of the day’s dive team.
-Then the team leader which I forgot the name led me to the rear starboard side of the barge and began to brief me on my future dive.
+Then the team leader whose name I have forgotten led me to the rear starboard side of the barge and began to brief me on my future dive.

-- You see, here we have a downline that is still moored around the pipe at the level of the valve which has been teared off.
+- You see, here we have a downline that is still moored around the pipe at the level of the valve which was torn off.

 - So, you are going to follow it.